tronglv92/redux_flutter_1/README.md

 This sample makes use of the Redux and flutter_redux libraries to manage state

-# This is part one - set up and send one action add todo simple
+# This is part one - set up and send one action add todo

 # Key Concepts
   - App ```State``` is an immutable Object that lives at the top of your Widget hierarchy within a Store.